Skip to content

 INNOVATION

-We pride ourselves in collaborating with contemporary trailblazers — from architects, local and international artists, lighting and industrial designers, and leading culinary and fashion figures.
+We pride ourselves in collaborating with contemporary trailblazers – from architects, local and international artists, lighting and industrial designers, and leading culinary and fashion figures.
 We push our medium to its limits.
-Expanding our facilities will allow us to challenge physical and conceptual boundaries that traditional art institutions can’t embrace.
+Expanding our facilities by building the Glass Epicentre will allow us to challenge physical and conceptual boundaries that traditional art institutions can’t embrace.

 LEGACY